 - Each cruise line has their own department we work with that is used to dealing with all sorts of special needs or disabilities.

-- NCL strongly believes that guests with special needs should have the amenities they need to enjoy their cruise.
+- Cruise lines strongly believe that guests with special needs should have the amenities they need to enjoy their cruise.
 As such, each ship offers designated staterooms with wider doorways and bathrooms that will accommodate wheelchairs and staterooms with lights and under-pillow vibrating alarms for guests with hearing impairments.
 Guide dogs are permitted on all NCL ships.
 Many staterooms have refrigerators that can be used to store medications that must be kept cold.

-- Any physical disability or request requiring special treatment or attention should be reported to NCL's Group Event Coordinator Department when the reservation is made, so that appropriate accommodations can be provided.
-NCL reserves the right to refuse or to revoke passage to anyone in such physical or mental condition as to be unfit for travel or who, in the judgment of the carrier, may be a danger to themselves or others.
+- Any physical disability or request requiring special treatment or attention should be reported to the Event Coordinator Department when the reservation is made, so that appropriate accommodations can be provided.
+The cruise lines reserve the right to refuse or to revoke passage to anyone in such physical or mental condition as to be unfit for travel or who, in the judgment of the carrier, may be a danger to themselves or others.

 - Refrigerators are available in many staterooms for storing insulin.

-- NCL offers breakfast, lunch and dinner menus that include low-calorie, haute cuisine recipes from Cooking Light magazine.
+- Many cruise lines and hotels offer breakfast, lunch and dinner menus that include low-calorie, haute cuisine recipes from Cooking Light magazine.
 Our top-rated chefs can also prepare vegetarian entrees (nutrition information provided), as well as low/no sodium and low/no cholesterol entrees.
 Sugar-free and fat-free desserts are also available.
 Most cruise lines now offer this hear healthy way to eat right from the menu.

 - The best news is that all the cruise lines including River Cruises have jumped on the band wagon for a healthier diet and menu.